Must a Wrongfully Dismissed Employee Try to Find New Work?

 While I agree that the plaintiff’s efforts at mitigation seem, at least on the surface, to be somewhat lacklustre, this may very well be a factor of the limited availability of comparable jobs where he lives, and has worked.
 In any event, there is no evidence to suggest that the plaintiff could have obtained comparable alternative employment had he put more effort into the search.

 In the result, I find that the defendant has failed to satisfy its onus of proving that the plaintiff has failed in his duty of mitigation.

-A Guide to Understanding the Legal Requirement to Minimize Loss of Income
+A Helpful Guide to Understanding the Requirement to Minimize Loss of Income

 When a wrongful dismissal occurs, that is when an employer fails to provide reasonable notice of termination or proper pay-in-lieu of notice, an employee is generally granted some time to get over the initial shock of unemployment as well as to prepare and implement a job seeking strategy.
 A few weeks to a few months, depending on the situation, as a grieving period is generally granted by the courts.
 However, if an employee fails to seek new employment within a reasonable period of time, or fails to keep proof of the effort, the employer may become excused from liability.